-- Because OEM's talk about products not security - Because most organizations spend/waste their money on perimeter defense - Because no one teaches operational security to Application Developers - Because no one teaches operational security to System Admins - Because no one teaches operational security to DBAs - Because no one teaches operational security to IT Management - Because what most organizations implement can be by-passed within minutes - ... which is obvious given the number of systems broken into every day
+- Because OEM's, like Oracle, talk about their products about not security

+- Because most organizations spend/waste their money on perimeter defense

+- Because no one teaches operational security to

+- Application Admins

+- Network Admins

+- Storage Admins

+- System Admins

+- DBAs

+- Developers

+- IT Management

+- Because most of what is implemented can be by-passed within minutes

+- ... which is obvious given the number of systems broken into every day

+- And in case you haven't noticed ... we, as a country, are under attack!